Reporting Cash Transactions

 Internal Revenue Code Section 6050I requires anyone who receives more than $10,000 of cash during the course of his or her trade or business to file a Form 8300 with the IRS by the 15th day since the cash transaction.
 Failure to do so can result in steep civil penalties as well as criminal sanctions.Cash

 In addition to coin and currency of the United States and of foreign countries, cash includes cashier’s checks, traveler’s checks, and money orders of at most $10,000.
 (Note: Cashier’s checks with a face value of more than $10,000 are reported to the IRS by financial institutions.)
+Wire transfers, however, are not considered cash for purposes of Form 8300 reporting.
 Cashier’s checks and other similar instruments are only included as cash if they are received in a designated reporting transaction or if the recipient knows that the instrument is being used to avoid reporting the transaction.
 A designated reporting transaction is a retail sale of a consumer durable, collectible, or travel or entertainment activity.Transaction(s)

 The reporting requirement under Section 6050I cannot be avoided by breaking up a single transaction, because the requirement is triggered when there is a receipt of more than $10,000 in cash in a transaction or multiple related transactions.
 Related transactions include those conducted in a 24-hour period.
 Transactions occurring more than 24 hours apart may still be related transactions if the recipient knows or has reason to know that each transaction is connected to each other.Form 8300